-Our colleague David Messick (in press) recently came forward with his embarrassing tale of attending a multifamily retreat, which featured a ping-pong tournament.
-It was not until David was too far ahead in the finals against a 14-year-old girl that he realized that the goal of the tournament (from the adults' perspective) was for the parents to lose early, allowing children to end up in the finals.
-David won the tournament, but overall was very ineffective (by his own definition).
-As he now explains (Messick, in press), the problem was not with determining when to spin the ball or with any aspect involving ping-pong skill.
+Goals.
+Our colleague, David Messick (1999), recently came forward with his embarrassing tale of attending a multi-family retreat, which featured a ping-pong tournament.
+It was not until David was too far ahead in the finals against a 14 year-old girl, that he realized that the goal of the tournament (from the adults' perspective) was for the parents to lose early, allowing children to end up in the finals.
+Dave won the tournament, but overall was very ineffective - by his own definition.
+As he now explains, (Messick, 1999), the problem was not with determining when to spin the ball or with any aspect involving ping-pong skill.
 He simply had a fundamental misunderstanding of the meaning and goals of the tournament.
-Messick uses this story as a springboard to discuss systematic ways in which decision makers misconstrue the goals of their decision processes.
-He goes on to analyze how the order of information, labels, causal explanations, metaphors (Neustadt & May, 1986), timing (Morris, Sim, & Girotto, 1998; Shafir & Tversky, 1992), and social punctuation (Kramer, 1995; Tversky & Kahneman, 1986) can all affect the definition of the problem to be solved.
+Messick uses this story as a springboard to discuss systematic ways in which decision-makers misconstrue the goals of their decision processes.
+He goes on to analyze how the order of information, labels, causal explanations, metaphors (Neustadt and May, 1986), timing (Morris, Sim, and Girotto, 1998; Shafir and Tversky, 1992), and social punctuation (Kramer, 1995; Tversky and Kahnmean, 1986) can all affect the definition of the problem to be solved.

-In the language of economics, Messick (in press) failed to grasp what would provide utility.
+In the language of economics, Messick failed to grasp what would provide utility.
 As noted earlier, economic theory is consistent with a very abstract level of analysis that generalizes over content and concerns itself solely with likelihood and desirability or utility (Kahneman, 1991).
 Utility acts as a common currency that allows one to integrate over the various positive or negative facets of alternatives.
 Making a decision then becomes a simple matter of determining the option that maximizes utility.
 As we have been suggesting, economic models of utility maximization are increasingly seen as unsatisfactory because their level of analysis is too abstract.
-A richer computational level analysis of decision making is needed.
+A richer Computational Level analysis of decision making is needed.
 We now turn to evidence that argues against the simple additive nature of goal integration assumed by the concept of utility.
-Instead, the nature of making a decision often creates meaning that becomes part of the goal set of the decision maker.
+Instead, the nature of making a decision often creates meaning that becomes part of the goal set of the decision-maker.

-Multiple Goals: Limitations of a Common Currency Framework
+Multiple Goals - Limitations of a Common Currency Framework.
 Thaler's (1985) work on mental accounting supports a level of analysis in terms of multiple goals rather than a single, overarching goal of maximizing utility.
-If so, then an important computational level function is to satisfy and coordinate these goals.
-The distinct categories associated with mental accounting may be linked to distinct goals (Henderson & Peterson, 1992).
-Brendl, Markman, and Higgins (1998) have developed this perspective in some detail.
-They argue that currently active goals set up mental accounts proportionally to their representativeness with respect to the goal.
-As one test of the idea that currently active goals dominate accounting they presented the following scenario:

-Imagine two students are visiting a gambling casino.
+If so, then an important Computational Level function is to satisfy and coordinate these goals.
+The distinct categories associated with mental accounting may be linked to distinct goals (Henderson and Peterson, 1992).
+Brendl, Markman and Higgins (1998) have developed this perspective in some detail.
+They argue that currently active goals set up mental accounts and that gains and losses are weighted into these accounts proportionally to their representativeness with respect to the goal.
+As one test of the idea that currently active goals dominate accounting they presented the following scenario: "Imagine two students are visiting a gambling casino.
 In front of the casino Student A finds \$25 cash and puts the money in his wallet.
 Student A and Student B pay the \$25 entrance fee and enter the casino.
-Inside the casino Student B finds \$25 cash and puts the money into his wallet.
-Both students do not know yet whether to gamble or not.
+Inside the casino Student

+B finds \$25 cash and puts the money into his wallet.
+Both students do not know yet whether to gamble or not."